 - E-mail Address, Password, and Domain Name.
-Enter the E-mail Address, Password, and Domain Name of the account you set up with TZO. - Internet IP Address.
-The Gateway's current Internet IP Address is displayed here.
-Because it is dynamic, this will change. - Status.
-The status of the DDNS service connection is displayed here.
+Enter the E-mail Address, Password, and Domain Name of the account you set up with TZO. - Status.
+The status of the DDNS service connection is displayed here. - Connect.
+Click the Connect button to start the DDNS service connection.